 Nancy Kinnally is the Director of Communications for The Florida Bar Foundation and a member of the communications team for the Florida Commission on Access to Civil Justice.
 She has more than 20 years of experience in strategic communications and journalism and has spent most of her career working in the higher education and nonprofit sectors, including the last nine years at The Florida Bar Foundation.
 She holds master’s degrees in mass communication as well as Latin American studies and is a Florida native.

-Alison Davis-Holland is the Data/GIS Manager for the Self-Represented Litigation Network and a chair of SRLN's GIS for Justice group - a team of justice system professionals using Geographic Information Systems (GIS), mapping technology, and data to improve access to justice.
-Alison is a geographer, geospatial analyst, and story map author who has 20 years of experience making complex problems easy-to-understand using the power of maps.
+Alison Davis-Holland is the Cartography and Story Maps Lead for the Self-Represented Litigation Network and a chair of SRLN's GIS for Justice group - a team of justice system professionals using Geographic Information Systems (GIS), mapping technology, and data to improve access to justice.
+Alison is a cartographer and story map author who has 20 years of experience making complex problems easy-to-understand using the power of maps.
 She holds a master's degree in geographic and cartographic sciences and is a Washington DC native.

 This session entitled What’s In It For Me?
 How to Use Geospatial Data Visualization to Inform and Engage Decision Makers was part of a panel on Harnessing the Power of Data to Strengthen Communications - This panel focused on the smart use of data as a powerful way to build support for civil legal aid.
 Fundamental to harnessing that power is a communications strategy.
 This panel featured insights from Voices for Civil Justice and a discussion of what several programs have done to successfully combine data and communications to advance their missions.